CS2103JAN2017-W13-B2/main/docs/DeveloperGuide.md

 **MSS**

 1. User requests to undo most recent command
-2. Application asks for confirmation to undo most recent command
+2. Application undo most recent command
-3. User confirms to undo most recent command
-4. Application undo most recent command
 Use case ends

 **Extensions**

 1a.
 There are no most recent commands that changes the data of task list

-> Application shows an error message
+> Application shows an error message<br>
 > Use case ends

+#### Use case: Redo command

+**MSS**

-3a.
-User cancels undo most recent command
+1. User requests to redo previous recent command
+2. Application redo previous recent command
+Use case ends

+**Extensions**

+1a.
+There was no previous undo command to redo

+> Application shows an error message<br>
 > Use case ends

 #### Use case: Sort tasks list